-It is university policy that the Division of Strategic Communications approves your design and messaging before your pieces are produced and distributed.
-Procurement will ask you for the proof of approval when you submit the paperwork to have your job produced.
+It is university policy that the we approves your design and messaging before your pieces are produced and distributed.
+Procurement will ask you for proof of approval when you submit paperwork to have your job produced.
 If you do not have approval, they are obligated to send it to us for approval.
-At this stage, the approvals feedback may require you to make additional edits and resubmit which could cause a delay in the completion of your project.
+At this stage, the approvals feedback may require you to make additional edits and resubmit, causing a delay in completion of your project.

-No approvals will be granted for items that were produced without approval from the Division of Strategic Communications.
+No approvals can be granted for items produced without our approval.
+Please review the Approvals process.

-Not quite—the university’s official purple and gold should be used on all LSU marketing communications.
-Click here for details on LSU purple and LSU gold.
+Not all purple and gold is the same.
+The university’s official purple and gold should be used on all LSU marketing communications.
+Review specs on LSU colors.

 With a campus as large as LSU, there is always something happening that could be photographed or put into a video.

 We try to strategically schedule in our video department so that we can accept as many projects as possible.
-If you are interested in a video, need something edited or need a review, please let your marketing strategist know.
-Please note, videos take a considerable amount of time to produce from filming to final cut.
+If you are interested in a video, need something edited or need a video reviewed, please let us know.
+Videos take a considerable amount of time to produce from filming to final cut.
 Planning for video projects from scratch should start well in advance of your in-hand deadline.
-Please click here to contact your marketing strategist to discuss your project and budget.

-We reserve our photographer’s time for shoots that fall into our major priority buckets as mentioned above.
-If they are not available, we can make a recommendation for a local photographer with whom we have previously worked.
+Our photographers are stretched thin.
+If not available when you need them, we can make a recommendation for a local photographer.
 If photography is part of your publication or web page, we'll work with you to find images that may fit from our extensive photo database.
 If new images are needed, we can work with you to schedule photo shoots that may be needed.

 The LaCarte card gives cardholders the ability to make purchases up to $10, 000 without having to submit requisitions or a P.O.
 For projects over $10, 000, you will need to create a P.O. with procurement to secure the purchase of your piece once the specifications and bids have been settled.
 Without an official university approval to purchase and a P.O. number, we can't send your project to the printer.

-This is a brief overview of what the Division of Strategic Communications can do working collaboratively with you.
 We are passionate about seeing your projects come to life.
-If you have a project you would like to discuss, please call your marketing strategist.
-Whether you have a general question about a potential project, a comment regarding some aspect of this guide or an observation about a university publication or piece, call 225-578-8654 or email your marketing strategist (click here) andwe will get you started or connect you with the staff member who can best help you.
+If you have a project you would like to discuss, please contact us.
+Whether you have a general question about a potential project, a comment regarding some aspect of this guide or an observation about a university publication or piece, let us know.
+We are eager to work with you!